-In New Zealand electricity is generated by 5 major electricity generating companies.
-Genesis Energy, Mercury and Meridian Energy operate under a mixed ownership model in which the government holds a majority stake, while Contact and Trustpower are private sector companies.
+In New Zealand electricity is generated by 4 major electricity generating companies.
+Genesis Energy, Mercury and Meridian Energy operate under a mixed ownership model in which the government holds a majority stake, while Contact is a private sector company.

 Generation companies own and operate power stations across the country.
 Most of New Zealand’s electricity is generated at remote locations and requires an efficient transmission system to transport it to the main centres.

 More than 200 generation plants are able to supply electricity to the national grid.
 Some of the smaller-scale generation is ‘embedded’ and feeds directly into local distribution networks.

 For more information about New Zealand’s electricity sector, see Electricity statistics.